Chaim Potok: Literary influences

 Potok's parents discouraged his writing and reading of non-Jewish subjects.
 Nevertheless, he spent many hours in the public library reading secular novels.
 Potok cited James Joyce, Thomas Mann, Fyodor Dostoyevsky, Ernest Hemingway, and S. Y. Agnon as his chief literary influences.
-Many of his novels are set in the urban environments in New York in which he himself grew up.
+Many of his novels are set in the urban environments of the Bronx and Brooklyn where he had lived.
 While not Hasidic, Potok was raised in an Orthodox home.
 In the book My Name is Asher Lev, Asher Lev wants to be a painter, which causes much conflict with his father who wants him to do something else, much as Potok did during his childhood.
 Asher decides to become a painter, which upsets his family.
 Potok went into writing and painted in his free time.
 Potok said he related to Asher Lev more than any of his other characters.

 Legacy

 Potok has had a considerable influence on Jewish American authors.
 His work was significant for discussing the conflict between traditional Jewish thought and culture and modernity.
 He taught a highly regarded graduate seminar on Postmodernism at the University of Pennsylvania from 1993 through 2001.

 He bequeathed his papers to the University of Pennsylvania.
 The university houses a collection of Potok correspondence, writings, lectures, sermons, article clippings, memorabilia and fan mail.
 One of his admirers was Elie Wiesel, who wrote to Potok saying he had read all his books "with fervor and friendship".